eurostat/NLP4Stat/Knowledge Database/README.md

 An already added ontology can be deleted by going to Linked Data/Graphs/Graphs and clicking the Delete button associated with the ontology which is going to be deleted.
+To clear everything, one can delete the named graph `https://ec.europa.eu/eurostat/NLP4StatRef/knowledge/`.

 #### 1.2.
 Knowledge database population